Data Replication from SAP

 - Streaming data solutions like Amazon MSK, a hosted version of open-source Kafka, Amazon Kinesis, Azure Event Hub and Google Dataflow.

-With SAP Applications running on top of a relational database, there are many tools and techniques to integrate data from relational databases into data lakes, data warehouses and streaming data applications.
+With SAP applications running on top of a relational database, there are many tools and techniques to integrate data from relational databases into data lakes, data warehouses, and streaming data applications.
 What kind of tables do you find in an SAP ERP database?

 SAP ERP Tables

-With nearly 50 years of incremental innovations, some of the core of the SAP ERP applications date back to the days when relational transaction processing databases provided limited capabilities and a multitude of limitations like a relatively small (workable) number of tables per schema and restrictions on the length of table names, as well as the number of columns per table, and supported data types.
+With nearly 50 years of incremental innovations, some of the core benefits of the SAP ERP applications date back to the days when relational transaction processing databases provided limited capabilities and a multitude of limitations like a relatively small (workable) number of tables per schema and restrictions on the length of table names, as well as the number of columns per table, and supported data types.
 Built on top of this legacy, SAP provides its own dictionary as part of the application suite, to map application tables and columns and data types to database tables and columns with often abbreviated (in German) 4-5 character names.
 Websites have been developed to help data engineers make sense of the SAP table structures.